rudof-project/rudof/docs/src/cli_usage/convert.md

 rudof convert -s book.csv -m dctap -x uml -f csv -r png -o simple.png
 ```

+Add `--viz-engine graphviz` to render with Graphviz instead of the PlantUML default — see [Choosing a visualization engine](#choosing-a-visualization-engine).

 ### From DCTAP to HTML

 TBD